MEDIA GUIDES / Video

 Using Cloudinary for End-to-End Video API Solutions

-Cloudinary can be your top video API for the entire workflow, from upload to player delivery.
+Cloudinary can serve as your video API for the entire workflow, from upload to player delivery.
 You upload assets via REST or SDKs, apply transformations with URL parameters, then deliver adaptive streams with a standard HLS player.

 Built-in encoding pipelines handle multiple formats (like H.264, HEVC, and VP9) automatically.
 You don’t need to manage separate encoding servers or worry about CDN invalidation.